How to Declutter Your Mind

 It’s 100% true.
-If you want your mind to be healthy, happy, and balanced, you need to work on your thought patterns, and be in tune with your own moods.
+If you want your mind to be healthy, happy, and balanced, you need to work on your thought patterns, be in tune with your own moods, and declutter your mind.
 And, yes, this takes practice.
 But think of it as taking your brain to the gym.

 Once you get in the habit of remembering to implement this exercise, it becomes your most powerful tool to being happier.
 But, remembering to do it is the hard part.
 All you have to do, whenever you find yourself thinking a negative thought, particularly one that is critical of yourself, like, “I’m no good at this,” “I look fat today,” “I feel old,” is to flip that thought right the hell on out, like pronto.